 How does Nature Quest work?

-- Nature Quest is a fun, socially distanced activity you can do this Fall.
+- Nature Quest is a fun, socially distanced activity you can do this Fall and Winter.

 - Families can print off a one-page Nature Quest challenge and take it with them as a guide for exploring different parts of the natural world.
 There will be eight challenges in all.

 - Each Nature Quest challenge includes a set of prompts that will get kids of all ages to pay attention to nature, ask questions, be curious, and be creative.

 - Each challenge highlights a park that’s perfect for that challenge – but the Nature Quest challenges are designed so that you could complete them at almost any public natural area or park.

 - We’ve created a book list for each challenge.
 Our “Library Thing” list includes stories for the little ones, books for budding scientists, and some for adults, too.
 Read the challenge’s books ahead of time, or take them with you as you explore nature.

 - We will release new challenges throughout the Fall and Winter.

 - Anyone who completes all eight challenges can enter to win the Grand Prize.
 Details coming soon!